santhose1824/Music-Player-App/README.md

 # Music-Player-App
-Neumorphic-Music_Player in Flutter lets users enjoy local music files with a sleek neumorphic design.
-Its intuitive interface offers easy navigation and playback controls, creating an immersive music listening experience right from the device's storage
+Neumorphic-Music_Player is a stylish Flutter application designed to elevate your music listening experience.
+With its neumorphic design elements, the player blends modern aesthetics with functionality.
+Seamlessly browse and play your favorite tracks from local storage, all while enjoying smooth navigation and intuitive controls.
+Whether you're unwinding at home or on the move, Neumorphic-Music_Player promises an immersive journey through your music library.